MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-hybrid-identity/includes/2-plan-design-implement-azure-active-directory-connect.md

 - Support for synchronizing to an Azure AD tenant from a multi-forest disconnected Active Directory forest environment: The common scenarios include merger and acquisition.
 The acquired company's AD forests are isolated from the parent company's AD forests.
 The companies that have historically had multiple AD forests.
 - Simplified installation with light-weight provisioning agents: The agents act as a bridge from AD to Azure AD, with all the sync configuration managed in the cloud.
 - Multiple provisioning agents can be used to simplify high availability deployments, critical for organizations relying upon password hash synchronization from AD to Azure AD.
-- Support for large groups with up to 50K members.
+- Support for large groups with up to fifty-thousand members.
 It's recommended to use only the OU scoping filter when synchronizing large groups.

 :::image type="content" source="../media/azure-active-directory-cloud-sync.png" alt-text="Diagram of the process flow that shows on-premises Active Directory items like users and group being synchronized into the cloud by Cloud Sync.":::